FREQUENTLY ASKED QUESTIONS

 A Poodle is like a child.
 They must have an alpha pack leader (THE DIABETIC – YOU, not the diabetic child’s mom or dad) and continued reinforcement of proper behaviors.
 They must have well defined boundaries to maintain their proper behaviors.
 They must also have security, love, and proper care.
 While many look at this and think it is simply common sense, there is a vast difference between recognizing it and executing it consistently within the home.
 For some families it may not be possible due to their family dynamics.
 This should be considered before going any further.
 Make sure you will be able to carry through on your end of the bargain so as to ensure the greatest chance of success for both yourself and your diabetic alert dog.

 For this reason, we require our clients to report any signs of aggression and maintain the right to remove the Poodle from the home for the safety of the Poodle and client.
 Please keep in mind that dogs are not aggressive unless trained to be that way UNLESS they are mistreated.
 For example, if you allow a your child or your child’s friend to pull the ears of the Poodle, the Poodle may bite.
 Would you allow the child’s friend to pull the ears of an infant sibling or hit your infant?
 No, you would immediately remove the “friend” and therefore, we cannot condone punishment of the dog if it is mistreated and it bites.
-Please remember that we believe that Poodles are sentient beings due the same respect as you.
+Please remember that we believe that Poodles are sentient beings due the same respect as human beings.

 What about fencing?